GCC Guide

 How to spot a software-first vendor

-Many providers in this space are in business primarily to sell software licenses.
-If the first step in their process is for you to buy GCC licenses, usually GCC High, that’s the tell.
+Many providers in this space focus primarily on selling licenses.
+A common red flag is when the first recommendation is to purchase GCC High licensing, often before anyone has reviewed your environment, and discussed your data types and contract requirements.
 They will talk about getting you to compliance, but many lack the depth of experience to deliver it.

 A compliance-first provider starts with a conversation.
-They assess your environment, understand your contracts, and determine what you actually need before recommending any technology.
+They evaluate how you operate, what your agreements require, what gaps exist today, then recommend the right environment and controls.
 Software selection follows the assessment—it does not precede it.

 Office 365 GCC / Azure Commercial / Dynamics 365 Government